duplaja/installments-for-stripe-gf/installments-for-stripe-gf/readme.txt

 Installments for Gravity Forms and Stripe allows you to set up installment payments or limited length subscription payments.
 Stripe itself does not have the option to auto-cancel, so we will do this through the plugin here.

-To do this, set up your Stripe feed like normal in Gravity Forms.
+To do this, set up your Stripe subscription feed like normal in Gravity Forms.
 Once your feed is created, you can optionally set a number of payments after which the subscription will be auto-canceled on the Installments settings page.
 To remove the auto-cancel condition from a Stripe feed, simply set the number of times to charge to 0 and then save your changes.

 Use Cases